Looking after everyone's mental health and wellbeing is vital.

 At Black Firs, we place a great emphasis on understanding and promoting positive mental health for all children, staff and the wider school community.
 It is embedded into our school culture and ethos in various ways.
 We have dedicated staff who play a vital role in supporting children, parents/carers, each other and the wider community with any mental-health and well-being concerns.
 Looking after everyone's mental health and wellbeing is vital, and this includes our emotional and social well-being.
 It affects how we think, feel and act.
 It also helps determine how we handle stress, relate to others and make choices.

-Our Family Support Worker, Mrs Plant works across seven schools in the CeCP ( Congleton Education Community Partnership) and Miss Andrews runs our ELSA support for pupils.
-If you feel that your child or you as a parent might need some additional help please contact Mrs Plant, or Mrs Milne our SENDCO who will be happy to help to tell you more about ELSA and other ways we can support your child.
+Our Deputy Headteacher, Mrs Harrison is our Senior Mental Health First Aider and Miss Andrews runs our ELSA support for pupils.
+If you feel that your child or you as a parent might need some additional help please contact Mrs Jones our Headteacher/ SENDCO who will be happy to help to tell you more about ELSA and other ways we can support your child.
+We work closely with NHS play therapists and also offer counselling support through SWANS.

 Emergency Help can be received by calling 0800 145 6485 or 999.